gszep/double-exclusive-reporter/README.md

 ![](_simulation.gif)

 ## Fluorescence Microscopy Data Processing
-All microscopy data processing as described in the supplementary was done suing `get_boundary.py` and the `bulk-processing.ipynb` notebook.
+All microscopy data processing as described in the supplementary was done using `get_boundary.py` and the `bulk-processing.ipynb` notebook.
 The input data are large `TIFF` hyperstacks and are not uploaded here; but can be provided upon request
 ![](_kymographs.png)

 ## Modifying the Model and Parameters